shnupta/Chip-Emul8/README.md

 <h2>How To Use It</h2>
 <p>Currently I've only tested this on Mac and I believe you have to download GLUT on other OSs.
 First off, download the repo and open it up.
 Navigate to the directory and run</p>
 <h3>Mac</h3>
+<h4>FYI: If you have updated to sierra, some of the GLUT library has been fully deprecated and so will no longer compile.</h4>
 ```make build```
 <p>After that, to use the emulator type</p>
 ```./ch8 ./<path to your chip8 rom>```